True Love is Patient (even when we don’t want to be)

 1 Corinthians 13 is known as the Bible’s “love” chapter.
-You may have heard it quoted at weddings… Christian and non-Christian alike.
-The chapter gives us a long list of character traits that true love exhibits.
-One thing I find particularly interesting about this passage is that the very first attribute listed is patience.
+Often read at weddings, this chapter gives us a long list of character traits that true love exhibits.
+One thing I find particularly interesting, however, is that the very first attribute listed is patience.
 (Everyone’s favorite – right?)
 Yes, true love is patient, which makes the opposite true as well.
 A lack of patience means we are not operating in love.

 While I don’t necessarily believe that we should avoid praying for this attribute in our lives, but we can certainly learn something important from her experience.
 We never just suddenly become patient with others.
 Learning to be patient requires practice, and God will give us many opportunities to do so.